Uribouz/badminton-matching-app/README.md

 16. number of 'selected' players doesn't need to be Divisible by 4 to be ablue to shuffle into the court

-24. Have a calculator, that can calculate how much player needed to play the calculation logic begin with
+17. Have a calculator, that can calculate how much player needed to play the calculation logic begin with
     25.1) Phase 1: Every person pay equally ... - calculate the price of the court: price of the court per hour multiply by how many courts and how many hours we played - calculate the price of the shuttle: price of the shuttle multiply by the amount of the shuttle we used - setting: default prices that can be adjustable

+18. Have a calculator, that can calculate how much player needed to play 25.2) Phase 2: Each person pays depends on actually how many games they have been played - UI of how many player have been played need to be rethink - Model of the player.ts need to be update to hold field `priorityPoint` and `totalRoundsPlayed`
+    (to prevent misunderstood the logic when new player added, they will automatically use the `least totalRoundsPlayed` from all the players as their own `totalRoundsPlayed`) - TODO: pending calculation logic !!